mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 ### Exercise 7 - Configure and launch device simulator

 In the preceding exercises, the digital twin model and graph for the proof-of-concept were created.
 In order to demonstrate how to route device message traffic from IoT Hub to ADT, it is useful to use a device simulator.
-In this exercise, you will be configuring the simulated device app that was developed during LAB 15 to send telemetry to your IoT Hub.
+In this exercise, you will be configuring a simulated device app to send telemetry to your IoT Hub.

 #### Task 1: Open the device simulator project